+Interior cleaning

-Interior cleaning Cleaning in place (CIP) Sterilization in place (SIP) Cleaning with pigs Options Oil- and grease-free version for wetted parts, without declaration Order code for "Service", option HA Mechanical load Transmitter housing and sensor connection housing:Protect against mechanical effects, such as shock or impactDo not use as a ladder or climbing aid Electromagnetic compatibility (EMC) As per IEC/EN 61326 and NAMUR Recommendation 21 (NE 21) Details are provided in the Declaration of Conformity.
+- Cleaning in place (CIP)Sterilization in place (SIP)

+Options Oil- and grease-free version for wetted parts, without declaration Order code for "Service", option HA Oil- and grease-free version for wetted parts as per IEC/TR 60877-2.0 and BOC 50000810-4, with declaration Order code for "Service", option HB Mechanical load Transmitter housing and sensor connection housing:Protect against mechanical effects, such as shock or impactDo not use as a ladder or climbing aid Electromagnetic compatibility (EMC) As per IEC/EN 61326 and NAMUR Recommendation 21 (NE 21) Details are provided in the Declaration of Conformity.
 This unit is not intended for use in residential environments and cannot guarantee adequate protection of the radio reception in such environments.